1) What is the deadline for application?

-The doctoral student is required to take 5 graduate level courses in completion of the coursework phase.
+Doctoral students are required to take 5 graduate level courses in completion of the coursework phase.
 The Graduate Studies Committee may require additional courses depending upon the student’s scholarly background and the nature of the dissertation project.
-These courses are taken before the entry into the comprehensive examination phase, and should include two courses on history and theory of communication, and one course on research design and methodology.
+These courses are taken prior to entering the comprehensive examination phase, and normally include two courses on history and theory of communication, and one course on research design and methodology.
 Two other courses may be taken from other course areas, as well as in theoretical or methodological areas, should the student desire it.
 No more than one of the two remaining courses may be taken outside of the School.

 Dissertation projects are expected to be original contributions to the candidate’s area of research, and are open to oral examination upon completion.

 7) What is the tuition amount for full-time graduate study?